About the PE and sport premium

 How the improvements will be sustainable in the future

 PE Premium funds have been spent to develop the sustainability of sports provisions within the school.
 All teaching staff at Chesterton Primary School have had PE development training in their staff meetings this year, led by Cambridge School Sports Partnership.
 Teachers are upskilled and confident in following the structure of a good PE lesson and teaching a skills based curriculum.
 Therefore the provision is better.
 Children have experienced a range of sports to explore further.
-Unique sports are being explored to engage and enthuse a wider group of children into keeping active and developing competitiveness during lunch time and after school clubs.
+Unique sports are being explored to engage and enthuse a wider group of children into keeping active and developing competitiveness and fair play during lunch time and after school clubs.